benjbuch/octo_waffle/part_03-working_with_strings.md

     ## [1] "CC" "C"  "C"

-By default, these matches are ‘greedy’.
+By default, the repetition operators are ‘greedy’ in matching.
 They will match the *longest* string possible.

 To make them match the *shortest* string possible, put a `?` after them.

 | operator | repetitions                                     |
 | -------- | ----------------------------------------------- |